The Niagara Falls Illumination Board's

 In 1979, three Xenon lights were positioned just south of the Canadian Niagara Power intake and shine on the plume of mist from the Falls.
 Currently, these three lights are no longer utilized since area hotels complained of the lights shining into nearby hotel rooms.

 As part of a 1997 upgrade, work began in the Spring to replace old illumination lights with a new 21 light system that will allow 60 - 70 percent more illumination.
-At a cost of $150,000 the first ten lights were replaced during that year.
-The new lights use only 4,000 watts.
+At a cost of $150,000, the first ten lights were replaced during that year.
+The new lights use only 4,000 watts - low voltage illumination lights generate an enormous 8.2 billion candlepower.
 Each bulb is rated at 1,100 hours or one season and cost approximately $1,400 each to replace.
-The light shells are made of aluminium.
+The lamp bulbs are supplied by OSRAM GmbH of Germany, one of the world's leading lamp manufacturers.
+OSRAM produces state-of-the-art lighting solutions that light up people's lives all over the world.
+The new lamps produce twice as much light as the previous lighting installations and consume 10 per cent less power.

 The remaining eleven lights were replaced in 1998.
 The old lights were to be sold or used for spare parts.